Living with chronic illness

 The key to doing vagal re-training exercises is to stop as soon as your body involuntarily sighs, yawns, or takes a deep breath because those are the signals that your vagus nerve has “reset.”
 Doing more or continuing past that point can be stressful for the vagus nerve and counterproductive.

-This 240-page book chronicles Betsy’s journey solo backpacking the Superior Hiking Trail and overcoming nervous system dysregulation, gut dysbiosis, and Mast Cell Activation Syndrome symptoms to hike 328 miles successfully.
+Rocks and Roots chronicles my journey solo backpacking the Superior Hiking Trail and overcoming nervous system dysregulation, gut dysbiosis, and Mast Cell Activation Syndrome symptoms to hike 328 miles successfully.

 Healy is an individualized microcurrent device I use to reduce inflammation.
-For more about Healy, check out this post.
+Check out this post for more about Healy.

 Click here for more information.